AlexWorx/ALib-Class-Library/docs/pages/alib_mod_expressions.md

 Next, some binary operator definitions are to be showcased.

 We had implemented identifier \b Permissions to return a value of  \alib{expressions;Types::Integer}
-instead of returning the C++ 17 filesystem library's internal type.
+instead of returning the C++17 filesystem library's internal type.
 The advantage of this was that the built-in bitwise-boolean operators defined for integral values, could instantly be used with expressions.
-This was demonstrated in above sample expression:
+This was demonstrated in the above sample expression:

        (permissions & OwnerExecute) != 0